 Always Use Site Culture - If checked, the culture for this site will always be used for people browsing the site.
 Usually a person's browser language/culture setting determines the culture they view it in.
 You can override their browser setting by checking this box.

-Culture - This site culture setting dictates currency, weight units, and language of email notifications sent by the Pressero system for this site.
-Please note:
+Culture - The site's Culture setting dictates currency, weight units, and language of email notifications sent by the Pressero system for this site.
+Note: For Culture setting "English (Ireland Euro)," the thousands separator is a period "." and the decimal separator is a comma ",".
+Examples: 1.000 (one thousand) and 15,00 (fifteen).

 - Language.
 Text you enter in the system, such as product name or description, are displayed regardless of the Culture setting, or the user's web browser's language setting.